NGC4258/SCI-160/README.md

-SGI-160
+# SGI-160

-This is a task manager for cluster environment
+#### This is a production of concept for the task manager of cluster environment
+#### with Redis to implement decentralization and not a compeleted version,
+#### so the logic and magic number need to correction.